Rethinking On-policy Optimization for Query Augmentation: Related Works

-\textbf{RL for Query Optimization.} A growing line of work applies RL to optimize queries directly against retrieval-based rewards.
-Unlike supervised reformulation, which learns from a fixed dataset, RL enables on-policy exploration, directly tying the training signal to retrieval effectiveness~\cite{wang2020deepreinforcedquery,wu2022conqrr}.
-This is particularly valuable in dynamic contexts like conversational search, where an RL agent can be trained to reformulate queries to maximize the performance of a dense retriever~\cite{zhu2025convsearchr1}.
+\paragraph{RL for Query Optimization.} A growing line of work applies RL to optimize queries directly against retrieval-based rewards.
+Unlike supervised reformulation, which learns from a fixed dataset that requires extensive annotation, RL enables on-policy exploration, directly tying the training signal to retrieval effectiveness~\citep{wang2020deepreinforcedquery,wu2022conqrr} and requires no golden (query, rewritten query) pairs.
+This is particularly valuable in dynamic contexts like conversational search, where an RL agent can be trained to reformulate queries to maximize the performance of a dense retriever~\citep{zhu2025convsearchr1}.
 This method's key advantage is its ability to optimize a rewriter for a black-box retrieval system, where the retriever's parameters are inaccessible for fine-tuning.
 The rewriter is treated as a policy model, and it receives a reward based on the performance of the retriever, allowing it to adapt and generate more effective queries.
-While powerful, these methods can require substantial compute for exploration and often depend on carefully engineered reward functions to guide the learning process~\cite{sheng2025hybridflow,lambert2024tulu}.
+While powerful, these methods can require substantial compute for exploration and often depend on carefully engineered reward functions to guide the learning process~\citep{sheng2025hybridflow,lambert2024tulu}.

-Our work conducts a rigorous empirical comparison of prompting-based approaches vs. RL-based approaches.
-We highlight their relative strengths and trade-offs across sparse and dense retrieval settings, focusing on scenarios where retrievers are not finetunable and must be treated as black-box systems.